 6.1 General

-Unless otherwise stated, the conducted transmitter characteristics are specified at the TAB connector for BS type 1-H, with a full complement of transceiver units for the configuration in normal operating conditions.
+Unless otherwise stated, the conducted transmitter characteristics are specified at the TAB connector for SAN type 1-H, with a full complement of transceiver units for the configuration in normal operating conditions.

-For BS type 1-H the manufacturer shall declare the minimum number of supported geographical cells (i.e., geographical areas covered by beams).
+For SAN type 1-H the manufacturer shall declare the minimum number of supported geographical cells (i.e., geographical areas covered by beams).
 The minimum number of supported geographical cells (Ncells) relates to the BS setting with the minimum amount of cell splitting supported with transmission on all TAB connectors supporting the operating band, or with minimum amount of transmitted beams.

-For BS type 1-H manufacturer shall also declare TAB connector TX min cell groups.
-Every TAB connector of the BS type 1-H supporting transmission in an operating band shall map to one TAB connector TX min cell group supporting the same operating band, where mapping of TAB connectors to cells/beams is implementation dependent.
+For SAN type 1-H manufacturer shall also declare TAB connector TX min cell groups.
+Every TAB connector of the SAN type 1-H supporting transmission in an operating band shall map to one TAB connector TX min cell group supporting the same operating band, where mapping of TAB connectors to cells/beams is implementation dependent.

-The number of active transmitter units that are considered when calculating the conducted TX emissions limits (NTXU,counted) for BS type 1-H is calculated as follows:
+The number of active transmitter units that are considered when calculating the conducted TX emissions limits (NTXU,counted) for SAN type 1-H is calculated as follows:

 NTXU,counted = min(NTXU,active , 8×Ncells)